raster/mfo-static-website/_exhibits/first-2.md

 ---
-name: "Renaissance Robotics"
+title: "Renaissance Robotics"
 slug: first-2
 id: 34874
 status: 1
 url: http://WWW.team5937.com
-excerpt: "Renaissance Robotics is a homeschooled, community based FIRST Tech Challenge team that has been competing in the Central Florida area since 2012 .
+description: "Renaissance Robotics is a homeschooled, community based FIRST Tech Challenge team that has been competing in the Central Florida area since 2012 .
 FIRST Tech Challenge is a STEM education program for grades 7-12, using robots playing in a sports type model.
 FIRST has STEM education opportunities for grades K-12th.

 Are you a Jouster? or a Jester?
 Come see us and test your skill with Renaissance Robotics' new Joust-Bots!
 Can you beat the Gauntlet?